web-auth/doc/README.md

 ---
 description: >-
-  Seamless Integration with PHP Applications: Our Webauthn Documentation and Tutorials
+  Seamless Integration with PHP Applications: Our WebAuthn Documentation and Tutorials
 layout: landing
 ---